Skip to content

 Deploy behind a reverse proxy

-If you want to use OpenBAS behind a reverse proxy with a context path, like https://domain.com/openbas, please change the base_path static parameter.
+If you want to use OpenBAS behind a reverse proxy with a context path, like https://example.com/openbas, please change the base_path static parameter.

 • APP__BASE_PATH=/openbas